New Student Registration - Step by Step

 Registration for music ensembles will be completed following an audition in September.
 Please use this web form to inform the Music Department of your interest in an Ensemble or if you will be signing up for Private Music Instruction:

-Refer to the Placement Information sheet in your packet noting your placement in EN 103, EN 105, EN 105H, EN 110.
-Click here for EN 105 topic descriptions (you'll find course listings in the box on the upper-right).
+Refer to the Placement Information sent to you in the registration email noting your placement in EN 103, EN 105, EN 105H, EN 110.

 Quantitative Reasoning Exam: